lporte/pocket-museum/README.md

 Login as that user to view some fat cats and start collecting your own.

 ## How It Works
-  * Users can upload images and information about artworks into the database
+  * Users can manage images and information about artworks into the database
+  * Users can edit their profiles
-  * Users can
+  * Users can favorite artworks
   * Rails supports all server-side controllers
   * Backbone supports all the client-side